A step by step guide to buying your Story Home

 Legal completion (Entry date in Scotland)

-Once contracts have been exchanged and your new home is ready to move into, a legal completion date will be set between your solicitor and our solicitor.
+Once contracts have been exchanged a legal completion will be set between your solicitor and our solicitor.
 When our solicitor confirms that the transfer of monies has taken place your Sales Executive will hand you the keys and you will be the legal owner of your new Story Home!